dvolk/swii/README.md

 ## Multi-user swii

-If you want to run a public multi-user `swii` with user accounts, you can configure your web server to use different user accounts.
+If you want to run a public multi-user `swii` with user accounts, you can configure your web server to use different user credentials for different `irc_dir`s:

-for example
+for example:

     /chat/username1/*
     /chat/username2/*
     ...

-where `username1` and `username2` are ii dirs inside the swii `irc_home`
+where `username1` and `username2` are `ii` dirs inside the swii `irc_home`

-sigh.